Technology Challenges and Solutions

 Challenge #3: Lack of Adequate Infrastructure and Support

-technology change and/or maintaining current systems.
+Another concern for consideration is the lack of infrastructure and support for implementingtechnology change and/or maintaining current systems.
 Some of the most common issues I have encountered include internet bandwidth problems and lack of support from IT departments.
 The lack of support from IT departments have been for various reasons including under staffing and simply being in a department that is "low on the totem pole," so to speak.

 Challenge #4: Funding

-federal and state funding to operate.
+The largest challenge, I believe for schools of all sorts, is funding.
+The bottom line is... the bottom line.
+This is perhaps the most difficult issue to solve, as a majority of educational programs rely onfederal and state funding to operate.
 Not to say that private organizations do not have funding issues, they do as well.
 When trying to find the extra money to purchase technology - the hardware or the software - other things may have first priority (like salaries and such).

 One solution that I discovered in my interview with Claire Ricci was grant writing.
 Applying for grants is a great way to bolster funding for programs.
 There are organizations that are more than happy to give away funds, but the school/program has to work for it a bit.